 What is a Survival Action Claim?

-Unfortunately, there are times when a victim succumbs to his or her injuries caused by the negligence of another person.
+Unfortunately, there are times when a victim succumbs to his or her injuries caused by the negligence of another person–that the person acted outside of the reasonable person standard.
 Survival action claims functionally operate as personal injury lawsuits filed on behalf of the deceased’s estate.

 Usually, personal injury claims financially compensate a living victim for the damages they suffered from their injuries.
 Therefore, a survival action claim acts similarly in that – rather than assisting the victim with their suffering and loss of income – the money goes to their estate.